 Benefits of Manual "J" Heat Loss & What Not to Do

 You may have noticed we offer a plethora of information applying to steam and hot water heating systems on our website.
 Manual-J heat loss or Manual-J heat gain applies to any heating or cooling systems other than steam boilers.
-Proper sizing of the appliance is going to save you more money on your heating bill than just a rule-of-thumb furnace replacement.
+Proper sizing of the appliance will save you more money on your heating bill than just a rule-of-thumb furnace replacement.
 Are you planning to replace your home heating appliance to save fuel?
 Are you choosing the most efficient heating or cooling appliance to maximize your fuel savings?
 Are you aware that just replacing the appliance will not maximize your fuel savings?
 There is more to it than just sizing off the old unit or measuring the radiation or duct size.
 Do you realize that most equipment installed today is 100% oversized?
 This practice is a waste of fuel and increases maintenance.

 - Measure the existing radiation